openlvc/portico/codebase/src/cpp/ieee1516e/example/README.txt

  Running on Windows
  -------------------
- To run on Windows, you must have Visual Studio 2010 installed.
-To properly use the helper scripts you MUST open a "Visual Studio 2010 Command Prompt" (ensure you open the correct one for 32/64-bit depending on what you hope to compile).
- Once the prompt is open, change into the example directory and you can run the helper script:
+ To build the example federate on Windows you must have either Visual Studio, or the Visual Studio Build Tools installed.
+The helper scripts will attempt to find one of these distributions and invoke the necessary setup batch files so that you don't have to run them from the Visual Studio Command Prompt, but if you have any issues, running them from the prompt can't hurt.

    * [Open Command Prompt]
    * cd %RTI_HOME%\examples\cpp\hla13